vatsalgupta67/All-In-One-CyberSecurity-Resources/README.md

 # UNDER-DEVELOPMENT

 # Vision
-A common updated repo for all, which can act as a pyramid for other new sub-sets in industry and beginners will initial access in industry!!! :)
+A common updated repo for all, which can act as a pyramid for sub-sets, walkthroughs, beginnings, contents and other new or demanding resources in industry.

+We are here to help beginners for initializing access in industry!!! :)

 # Respect to  original creators who worked really hard for creating Aweasome Resources for our Industry -